fullstackjake/jobs/software_engineer_for_data_science_products.md

 #Software Engineer for Data Science Product (Atlanta)#

-[Emcien](http://emcien.com) develops four products based on a patented pattern-detection engine.
+[Emcien](http://emcien.com) develops two products based on a patented pattern-detection engine.
 Using the [discrete mathematical concept of sparse matrix graphs](http://emcien.com/technology/) we build applications solving a diverse set of business problems.

 As a Software Engineer your day-to-day work is a balance of software engineering and data science.
 Your work will range from: